David-OConnor/stm32-hal/README.md

 - Wrap PAC register blocks in structs that represent the applicable peripheral, and access features of these peripherals using public methods [1]
-- Use `#[cfg]` blocks, and the `cfg_if!` macro to handle differences between MCUs; use separate modules where large differences exist.[2, 3]
+- Use `#[cfg]` blocks, and the `cfg_if!` macro to handle differences between MCUs; use separate modules where large differences exist [2, 3]
 - Use both peripheral struct methods, and `embedded-hal` trait implementations for non-DMA interfaces; use additional struct methods for DMA interfaces [4, 5, 7]
-- Favor functionality, ergonomics, and explicit interfaces.
-[6]
+- Favor functionality, ergonomics, and explicit interfaces [6]

 **Current family support**: F3, F4, L4, L5, G0, G4, H7, and WB.
 U5 is planned once its SVD files and PAC
 become available.
 WL eventually.

-Both DMA (Direct Memory Access) and non-DMA APIs and examples are provided.
-DMA APIs provide faster and more efficient operations, while non-DMA APIs are simpler, and are compatible with `embedded-hal`.

 ## Getting started